hartwigmedical/actin/clinical/README.md

 year | 2020 | Year in which other condition was diagnosed doids | 4989 | Separated by ";"
-category | Pancreas disease | Assigned category of considered condition, based on DOIDs
+category | Pancreas disease | Assigned category of considered condition, based on DOIDs isContraindicationForTherapy | 1 | Boolean if considered condition can have impact on therapy indication

 N prior (non-WGS) molecular tests